freakingawesome/HaskellChess/README.md

 Learning Haskell by writing a chess simulator.

 The board will allow for any number of teams and any size of rectangular board.
+Currently, the tests are focused on standard chess, so any greater number of teams will probably be buggy.

-So far I've only written tests for all pieces.
-It handles *en passant* but not yet Castling or Promotion.
-Moves aren't valid if it places your own king in check.
-That's about it so far.
+All standard moves are now accounted for, as well as Castling, Promotion, and En Passant.
+The notion of a turn-based Game was recently added, which also checks for games ending in stalemate or checkmate.

 Eventually this will have a console UI so you can see possible moves and eventually play a game.
 Looking farther ahead, I want to program some opponents that play using different strategies.